Basssiiie/OpenRCT2-RideVehicleEditor/README.md

 4. Find `openrct2.d.ts` TypeScript API declaration file in OpenRCT2 files and copy it to `lib` folder (this file can usually be found in `C:/Users/<YOUR NAME>/Documents/OpenRCT2/bin/` or `C:/Program Files/OpenRCT2/`).
     - Alternatively, you can make a symbolic link instead of copying the file, which will keep the file up to date whenever you install new versions of OpenRCT2.
 5. Run `npm run build` (release build) or `npm run build:dev` (develop build) to build the project.
+    - For the release build, the default output folder is `(project directory)/dist`.
+    - For the develop build, the project tries to put the plugin into your game's plugin directory.
-    - The default output folder is `(project directory)/dist` and can be changed in `rollup.config.prod.js` and `rollup.config.dev.js` respectively.
+    - These output paths can be changed in `rollup.config.js`.

+### User interface

+This plugin makes use of the [FlexUI](https://github.com/Basssiiie/OpenRCT2-FlexUI) framework to create and manage the user interface.
+It is automatically fetched from NPM with `npm install`.

 ### Hot reload